Paula Marantz Cohen

 Distinguished Professor, Department of English

-Paula Marantz Cohen is Distinguished Professor of English at Drexel University.
+Paula Marantz Cohen is Dean of the Pennoni Honors College at Drexel University and a Distinguished Professor of English at Drexel University.
 She holds a B.A. in French and English from Yale College and a Ph.D. in English Literature from Columbia University.
 She teaches courses in literature, film, creative writing, and cultural studies, and is a co-editor of jml: Journal of Modern Literature.
 Cohen is the author of four nonfiction books, including Silent Film and the Triumph of the American Myth, a Choice Outstanding Academic Book.
-She is also the author of four novels, including Jane Austen in Boca, a Doubleday Book Club selection and a Page-Turner of the Week in People Magazine; and her latest novel, What Alice Knew: A Most Curious Tale of Henry James and Jack the Ripper, a Book of the Month Club and Mystery Guild selection.
+She is also the author of five novels, including Jane Austen in Boca, a Doubleday Book Club selection and a Page-Turner of the Week in People Magazine; What Alice Knew: A Most Curious Tale of Henry James and Jack the Ripper, a Book of the Month Club and Mystery Guild selection; and her latest novel, Suzanne Davis Gets a Life.
 She writes a weekly blog on teaching — “Class Notes” — for TheAmericanScholar.org; frequent book, art, and movie reviews for the Times Literary Supplement (London); and essays for such publications as The Yale Review, The Southwest Review, and The Chronicle of Higher Education.